hexdigest/prep/README.md

 }
 ```

-Generate a list of the SQL statements used in your package:
+Let's generate a list of the SQL statements used in your package:

 ```bash
 $ prep -f github.com/hexdigest/prepdemo